IBM i (AS/400) Security Best Practices: Inactive User Profiles

 Security issues around IBM i user profiles are serious business: they represent one of the most obvious ways to compromise your system.

-And without proper user security measures in place, efforts to security other areas of an IBM i network are largely ineffective.
+And without proper user security measures in place, efforts to secure other areas of an IBM i network are largely ineffective.

 Inactive user profiles are a suprisingly common vulnerability.
 Keep reading to see the latest data and learn IBM i (AS/400) security best practices related to inactive user profiles.